lainabeasley/Journal/CS121/Journal.md

 Errors and Feedback
 There are 3 major types of errors
--**Compile-time**.
+- **Compile-time**.
 Incorrect syntax or other basic problems.
--Spelling errors, unmatched braces/parenthesis, etc.
+- Spelling errors, unmatched braces/parenthesis, etc.
--**Run-time**.
+- **Run-time**.
 A problem during program execution that causes it to terminate abnormally.
--Divide by zero, main class not found, etc.
+- Divide by zero, main class not found, etc.
--**Logical**.
+- **Logical**.
 The program runs but produces the incorrect results.
--Using the wrong formula, producing the wrong output, etc.
+- Using the wrong formula, producing the wrong output, etc.

 ### Module 1 Lab
 - Run javac fileName.java in java to compile